Le Figaro: Editorial stance and controversies

 Le Figaro has traditionally held a conservative editorial stance, becoming the voice of the French upper and middle classes.
-More recently, the newspaper's political stance has become more extreme -right.
-Fir instance there are censure on fournalist when they write about RN:there are not allowed to say that RN is far-right (extreme droite), despite the official classification.

 The newspaper's ownership by Serge Dassault was a source of controversy in terms of conflict-of-interest, as Dassault also owned a major military supplier and served in political positions from the Union for a Popular Movement party.
 His son Olivier Dassault served as a member of the French National Assembly.
 Dassault has remarked in an interview in 2004 on the public radio station France Inter that "newspapers must promulgate healthy ideas" and that "left-wing ideas are not healthy ideas."

 In February 2012, a general assembly of the newspaper's journalists adopted a motion accusing the paper's managing editor, Étienne Mougeotte, of having made Le Figaro into the "bulletin" of the governing party, the Union for a Popular Movement, of the government and of President Nicolas Sarkozy.
 They requested more pluralism and "honesty" and accused the paper of one-sided political reporting.
 Mougeotte had previously said that Le Figaro would do nothing to embarrass the government and the right.
 Mougeotte publicly replied: "Our editorial line pleases our readers as it is, it works.
 I don't see why I should change it. [...]
 We are a right-wing newspaper and we express it clearly, by the way.
 Our readers know it, our journalists too.
 There's nothing new to that!"